keploy/typescript-sdk/README.md

  - **Off**: Turns off all the functionality provided by the API

 **Note:** `KEPLOY_MODE` value is case sensitive.
+**Note:** To enable `Test Export`, add `export ENABLE_TEST_EXPORT=true` in your .env file of [keploy-server](https://github.com/keploy/keploy) repository.
+If enabled, yaml files  containing test cases will be generated in the directory provided by the user.
+Similarly, mocks will be generated in the yaml files.

 ## Supported Frameworks
 ### 1. Express